 Know more on IRN, Format and process to generate it.

-In spite of invoices generated by each software looks more or less the same, the computer system can’t understand it, though the business users can understand them fully.
-For example, an invoice generated by accounting Software “A” cannot be read by a machine which is using “B” accounting software.
+In spite of invoices generated by each software look more or less the same, the computer system can’t understand it, though the business users can understand them fully.
+For example, an invoice generated by accounting Software “A” cannot be read by a machine that is using “B” accounting software.

-To cut the long story short, today the same information is presented in different invoice format and there is no way a system can understand it.
+To cut the long story short, today the same information is presented in different invoice formats and there is no way a system can understand it.